tegarumar/samir-frontend-test/README.md

 # samir-frontend-test

+## Clone the repository

 ## Project setup

 ```
 npm install
 ```

 ### Compiles and hot-reloads for development

 ```
 npm run serve
 ```

 ### Compiles and minifies for production

 ```
 npm run build
 ```

 ### Lints and fixes files

 ```
 npm run lint
 ```

+### Note

+The author used Node.js version 16.20 for this project.

 ### Customize configuration

 See [Configuration Reference](https://cli.vuejs.org/config/).